Swiss International Air Lines Logo

 Swiss International Air Lines Logo 2002

 The airlines used two logos at once.
 Both have a red square background, like the canvas of a Swiss flag.
-In the first logo, the resemblance is reinforced by the white cross in the lower right corner.
+The white cross in the lower right corner reinforces the resemblance to the first logo.
 Complementing the design is a large abbreviation, SWISS, which stands for Swiss International Air Lines.
 The cross and the inscription counterbalance each other.

-The white cross is a reference to Christian views.
+The white cross refers to Christian views.
 The cloth is like an inverted Templar flag (white background and red cross).
 In modern realities, the cross indicates neutrality and democracy.
 It echoes the white snow of the Swiss mountains.

-The company name is written in full in the second version of the logo.
-It occupies the left upper part.
-At the same time, the lower half of the canvas remains free.
+The second version of the logo includes the company name in full.
+It occupies the left upper part, while the lower half of the canvas remains free.
 At first glance, the disproportionate positioning indicates the company’s line of business.
 The inscription flies over the “ground” like an airplane.

 2011 – today